tachiyomiorg/website/src/help/guides/categories.md

 ::: guide
 1. Long press the manga that you want to remove.
-1. Press the <Navigation item="set_categories"/> button.
+1. Press the <NavigationText item="set_categories"/> button.
 1. Deselect the category or categories you want to remove it from and press **OK**.
-	> You can also remove multiple manga from a category by selecting them when you see the <Navigation item="set_categories"/> button.
+	> You can also remove multiple manga from a category by selecting them when you see the <NavigationText item="set_categories"/> button.
 :::